-All parties involved should consider at each stage how a project aligns with the principles, criteria and recommendations of the draft Community Facilities Strategy.
+All parties involved should consider at each stage how a project aligns with the principles, criteria and recommendations of the Community Facilities Strategy.
 The principles and criteria should be used to structure stakeholder decision making.

-Figure 6.1: Full Facility Investment Decision Making Process
+Facility Investment Decision Making Process